LisaMatzner/Rockbuster-Streaming-Analysis/README.md

 # Rockbuster Stealth Data Analysis Project (SQL)
-The Rockbuster Stealth Data Analysis is a portfolio project created in 2022.

 For this project, all of Rockbuster's data was loaded into a relational database management system and analyzed using SQL.
 The compiled results of the analysis were presented to the management board.